The John Marshall Law School, J.D.

 Northeastern Illinois University, B.A.

-- Selected to the Illinois Super Lawyers "Rising Stars" List: 2014, 2015
+- Selected to the Illinois Super Lawyers "Rising Stars" list: 2014, 2015

 - Received a jury verdict awarding 30% contributory negligence when defending a client accused of striking a pedestrian with a motor vehicle while employed with a public transportation company

 News & Press Releases

 - Proviso East students say they faced discipline for wearing T-shirts supporting fired coachABC7 Chicago, February 16, 2015

 Contributing Author, SmithAmundsen's Labor & Employment Law Update, a labor and employment advisory blog.

 Contributing Author, Illinois Chamber of Commerce's Chamber Dispatch, an HR advisory blog.